Bernard Hogan-Howe

 Bernard Hogan-Howe, Baron Hogan-Howe, (born 25 October 1957) is an English former police officer and was the head of London's Metropolitan Police as Commissioner of Police of the Metropolis from 2011 until 2017.

 Born in Sheffield, Hogan-Howe joined the South Yorkshire Police in 1979, becoming District Commander of the Doncaster West area, as well as obtaining university qualifications in law and criminology.
 In 1997, he transferred to Merseyside Police as Assistant Chief Constable for Community Affairs, moving on to area operations.
 He then joined the Metropolitan Police as Assistant Commissioner for personnel, before being appointed Chief Constable of Merseyside Police.

 After two years as an Inspector of Constabulary, Hogan-Howe was briefly Acting Deputy Commissioner of the Metropolitan Police before being appointed Commissioner in September 2011.

 Hogan-Howe was knighted in the 2013 New Year Honours for services to policing.

+In March 2026, he was appointed head of the Independent Review of Police Force Structures that will lead to a smaller number of larger police forces across England and Wales.